deepgram/browser-agent/README.md

 ### Properties

-- `apiKey` (required): the key to use for accessing the Deepgram /agent API.
+- `token` (optional): the token to use for accessing the Deepgram /agent API.
+See the [token-based auth docs](https://developers.deepgram.com/reference/token-based-auth-api/grant-token) for how to create safe-for-browser tokens.
+  - If not provided, the `auth-scheme` will also be ignored.
+Only makes sense if your API URL is unauthenticated.

 ### Events